softwareunderground/data-underground/Thoughts_on_Scaling_data-underground.md

 #### DRAFT / Brain Dump

 #### What is this file?
 This markdown file is something akin to a slack comment in purpose, but way to long for that format, so I'm putting it here.
 I apologize for the rambling.

-This is in part an attempt to collect my thoughts.
+<b>This document is not meant as a directive for data-undergound at all</b> but more as a series of ideas from a single person to consider.

+- Justin Gosses

 #### Introduction / Why I'm writing this?
 After I reading the original <a href="https://github.com/softwareunderground/data-underground/blob/master/open-data-guidelines.md">document</a> in this repo titled open-data-guidelines.md, it bugged me a little for reasons I had a hard time narrowing down.
 After giving it some thought, I realized I felt there were things left out due to the focus on the dataset.